 After a short walk up Eyam Delph, turning left up the hill at the end of the wall on the right, we came across the very obvious Adit Entrance.
-The plan was to enter this and explore the top level while Larry rigged Hill top shaft and Didsbury shaft where we were going to exit.
+The plan was to enter this and explore the top level while Larry rigged internally and Hill top shaft and Didsbury shaft where we were going to exit.

 We carefully traversed the first shaft (approx 15 m) and soon arrived at a large and impressive natural chamber.
 This descended quite quickly in a series of large steps probably created by waste material left by mining.
 Once at the bottom we noticed an iron ladder which would prove useful on the way back up!
 There were further mine workings at the far side of this large space which became quite narrow and very muddy.
 Soon we came to a hard forefield.